fontanf/packingsolver/README.md

   * Bin packing
   * Bin packing with leftovers
   * Variable-sized bin packing
-* Item types:
-  * Nesting length
+* Nesting length between consecutive items
 * Maximum number of items in a bin containing an item of a given type
 * Maximum weight allowed after an item of a given type
-* Bin types:
-  * Maximum weight
+* Maximum weight in bins
 * Item type / bin type eligibility

 Example: